 This might be creating a positive plan of action which may include setting manageable goals, or identifying things you know helps you when tackling a difficult situation.
 It might also include finding or accessing suitable support and creating a well-being plan that focuses on self-care.

 Teaching yourself to recognise your early warning signs can also help you recognise if more anxiety than is helpful is creeping in.
 This might look like your hands start visibly shaking or you just can’t think straight.
+This is key: knowing when you’re not ok, and practicing what might help before you become anxious can help you when you’re in the thick of it.

 1. Pause (for about 90 seconds)